zhelyabuzhsky/stockfish/README.md

 stockfish.benchmark(params)
 ```
 This will run the bench command with BenchmarkParameters.
-It is an Additional custom non-UCI command, mainly for debugging.
+It is an additional custom non-UCI command, mainly for debugging.
 Do not use this command during a search!

 ### Get current major version of stockfish engine